 Are you a first-time Spanish author who has only priced their debut Spanish-language novel in Euros?
 There are 41 million native Spanish speakers in the United States, meaning that even if your book marketing efforts only reach 1% of this you are exposing your book to 410,000 people who may not be able to purchase the book if it does not have a price in both Euros and United States Dollars.

 In the United Kingdom, 2016 saw a rise of almost 10% for sales of non-fiction titles.
 With the launch of Ingram’s ipage® in the UK, providing bookshops the opportunity to purchase directly from Ingram in Pound Sterling, adding appropriate pricing to your titles (of any genre or target audience) could easily contribute to a rise of sales in future years.

 It doesn't cost you anything more to have your titles priced in five markets than it does to only have your titles priced in one, and opening up your book distribution network through IngramSpark may uncover a potential fanbase in Italy or Canada that you never knew was out there.

 Determining how to price your book—and in which markets—might seem overwhelming at first, however, it's rather easy when you go step-by-step and take advantage of resources like your local bookstore, online bookstores, IngramSpark's publisher compensation calculator, and the currency converter calculator.
-For more help in determining how to price your book, download our book distribution guide, Indie Publishing: Beyond Industry Standards for free today.
-And if you haven't uploaded a book yet, consider this post a helpful tip to get you started off on the right foot for when you do!
+If you haven't uploaded a book yet, consider this post a helpful tip to get you started off on the right foot for when you do!